 Also of interest is that Lodi has more people living here who work in computers and math than 95% of the places in the US.

 Lodi is an extremely ethnically-diverse borough.
 The people who call Lodi home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Lodi, accounting for 40.46% of the borough’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Lodi residents report their race to be White, followed by Black or African-American.
-Lodi also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.62% of the borough’s residents.
-Important ancestries of people in Lodi include Italian, Irish, Polish, Portuguese, and Albanian.
+Important ancestries of people in Lodi include Italian, Irish, Polish, Portuguese, and German.

 The most common language spoken in Lodi is English.
 Other important languages spoken here include Spanish and Langs. of India.